Emma Walkin, on the record.

 Greystones, Ireland · May 2026

-She did not start in advisory.
-She started behind a camera.
+I started behind a camera.

 By the numbers.
 What sits behind the advice.

-What Emma will not do for you.
+What I will not do for you.

-As important as what she will.
+As important as what I will.

 - Mood boards